ecyoung3/AstroSorter/README.md

 # AstroSorter
-A qt-based application to assist with sorting astrophotography images based on frame type (bias, dark, light, and flat).
+A PyQt5-based application to assist with sorting astrophotography images based on frame type (bias, dark, light, and flat).

 *Currently only tested on Windows 10 with Canon .CR2 raw files.*